 Blue KC members who enroll in the BlueCare® HMO health insurance plans need to select a PCP.
 If you enroll in a PPO plan, you do not need to designate a PCP.

 How do I select or change my PCP?

 You will first select your PCP during open enrollment.
-To change a PCP, log in and visit My Profile on the left side of your member homepage.
-Then select Primary Care Physician on the left of the page.
-From here you can search for and designate a new PCP.
+To change a PCP, log in and visit you Profile by clicking on the icon by your name in the top right corner of your homepage.
+In the Coverage Information section you’ll see a list of covered members for your Blue KC policy.
+From here select “Change PCP” for the appropriate member and you can search for and designate a new PCP.
 Once we have processed your PCP change request, we will send you a new member ID card that contains the information of your newly selected PCP.
 You may also call the Customer Service number listed on your member ID card to change your PCP.
 Please note that if you have health insurance through your employer, you may be required to contact your group benefits administrator to change your PCP.

 What if my PCP no longer participates in the network?

 If your PCP no longer participates in the network, you will be assigned a new PCP.
 If you are not satisfied with the PCP assigned to you, you may change your PCP.